Published by FutureTecEra

 “Solve this math problem and provide a short explanation of the method used before the final answer: What is 23 × 47?”

-When to use: Use this prompt type for math, planning, comparisons, coding, decision support, or any task where the answer needs a clear explanation.
+When to use: Use this prompt type for math, planning, comparisons, coding, decision guidance, or any task where the answer requires a clear explanation.

 Practical tip: Ask for a concise explanation rather than a long internal reasoning process.
-This keeps the response useful, readable, and easier to verify.
+This keeps the response clear, readable, and more manageable to verify.

 Prompt Chaining

 Prompt chaining means using several connected prompts instead of one long request.
-Each prompt completes one part of the task, and the result becomes input for the next part.
-This is useful for larger projects because it reduces confusion and makes reviewing easier.
+Each prompt completes one part of the task, and the response becomes input for the next part.
+This approach is practical for larger projects because it reduces confusion and makes review more manageable.

 Example: